frankban/django-endless-pagination/doc/twitter_pagination.rst

             template, context, context_instance=RequestContext(request))

-Splitting templates and putting the Ajax template name in the context is easily achievable at this point (using a builtin decorator).
+Splitting templates and putting the Ajax template name in the context is easily achievable by using an included decorator.

 *views.py* becomes::